20 True Reasons Why Travel Solo

 20- Got the Funds

 Traveling solo, for the most part, is much more expensive than traveling with someone else.
 Not sharing rooms, transportation, a meal, a canoeing trip and not being able to get those 2×1 deals is a sure hike up in price.
 However, if you have the funds to treat yourself, you don’t have to negotiate to do things you might not want and spend those funds for yourself.
-Money sometimes does buy happiness;-0 YAY! you got it!!
+Money sometimes does buy happiness;-0 YAY!
+You got it!!

 Remember that you are always there with your best friend; yourself!!